FelixTheC/strongtyping/README.md

 - This project is licensed under the MIT License - see the LICENSE.md file for details

 ### Special thanks
-- Thanks to Ruud van der Ham for helping me improve my code
+- Thanks to Ruud van der Ham for helping me to improve my code and for his [easy_property](https://github.com/salabim/easy_property) package
+- Thanks to Dan Bader who puts this package into [PyCoder’s Weekly Issue #428 (July 7, 2020)](https://pycoders.com/issues/428)
 - And all how gave me Feedback in the Pythonista Cafe